CCarissimo/RapidRL/presentation/exploration.md

 Alternatively we can hold separate estimators for each reward.
 In the case of abstractions over rewards we may only need to estimate the action value function which we can then use to estimate our abstractions.
 What I would like to show next is that these two approaches are distinct, and that even if we combine our estimates when we select our actions in the same way as we combine the rewards in the other method we do not have equivalent processes.

-# Method - Value Functions
+# Theory - Combining State-Value Functions

 Consider the value function $V_{\pi}(s) = E_{\pi}[G_t|S_t=s]$ where $G_t = \sum_{k=0}^{T-t-1} \gamma^k R_{t+k+1}$ is the discounted sum of future rewards.